Welcome to

 Establishing Deeper, More Valuable Client Relationships

-The CFP Board’s seven-step process for financial planning continues to push advisors and firms in this direction, putting in place even more guidelines for advice that is in the best interest of clients.
+For some time now, the industry has been turning to financial planning to gain wallet share, build relationships, and better serve clients.
+The CFP Board’s seven-step process for financial planning continues to push practices in this direction, putting in place guidelines for advice that is in the best interest of clients.

 About the Author